DavidBonelo/DavidBonelo/README.md

 ### Hi there 👋

-I'm David Bonelo, a software developer by hobby
+I'm David Bonelo, a software developer in training.

 🌱 I’m currently learning **Angular**